-Glaucoma is a group of eye diseases where the optic nerve becomes progressively damaged.
-Glaucoma is the second leading cause of blindness worldwide, and currently affects nearly 2.5 million people in the U.S. Each year, around the world, approximately 2.5 million new patients are diagnosed with Glaucoma.
-Risk factors include high eye pressure, family history of Glaucoma, advanced age, African heritage, and thin corneas, among others.
+Glaucoma is the second leading cause of blindness worldwide and currently affects nearly 2.5 million people in the US.
+Each year, approximately 2.5 million new patients are diagnosed with glaucoma worldwide.

-Cascade Eye and Skin Centers, P.C. patients, as well as referral patients from all over the state, receive evaluations and treatment from skilled Ophthalmologists who have had advanced training in the treatment of Glaucoma and have been managing challenging cases for many years.
+Patients of Cascade Eye & Skin Centers and referral patients from all over Washington state receive evaluations and treatment from our skilled ophthalmologists.
+These physicians have had advanced training in the treatment of glaucoma and have been managing challenging cases for many years.

-While most cases of Glaucoma can be managed with SLT or eye drops, and timely follow up appointments to monitor for change, some patients require incisional surgery at Cascade’s Ambulatory Surgery Center, on the Puyallup campus.
-Here, a highly competent staff is involved with ensuring each patient receives compassionate care.
-Glaucoma surgeries such as "Trabeculectomy" or "Glaucoma Tube-Shunt Implant" surgeries are performed by Board Certified Ophthalmologists who concentrate on treating Glaucoma both medically and surgically.
+While most cases of glaucoma can be managed with SLT, eye drops, and timely follow-up appointments to monitor for changes, some patients require incisional surgery at Cascade’s Ambulatory Surgery Center on the Puyallup campus.

 At our ambulatory surgery center, our highly competent staff is involved with ensuring that each patient receives compassionate care.
 Glaucoma surgeries – such as a trabeculectomy or a glaucoma tube-shunt implant – are performed by board-certified ophthalmologists who concentrate on treating glaucoma through medical and surgical interventions.